JoshMate/Monolith/README.md

 Q - **Can we have cool Photo Realistic Lighting?**

 A - It doesn't end up looking very good with the minimalist art style of the map, sorry.
 (Turning on HDR and SSAO in the settings helps alot!)

-## Version 2.0.0 - Patch Notes
-+ Complete redesign of the map, the layout is now a lot more streamlined.
-+ 4 new holds, see the screenshots for more!
-+ Re-built or revamped EVERY hold.
-+ Less is more, greatly reduced the amount of empty space and clutter.
-+ Coloured coded the holds and doorways to aid with navigation.
-+ Huge optimization efforts via aggressive culling with the new layout.
-+ New enemy spawns for more varied take and holds.
-+ New supply room layout possibilities.
-+ Improved lighting and reflections.
-+ Changed the colour of the cover crates to be less visually aggressive.
-+ A ton of bugfixes